Stein's method and the rank distribution of random matrices over finite fields: Appendix

-Next we can use group theory to find an alternate expression for Indeed, by the theory of rational canonical forms, $q^{l(\lambda_{z-1}(\alpha))}$ is the number of fixed points of $\alpha$ in its action on the underlying $n$ dimensional vector space $V$.
-By Burnside's lemma (page 95 of \cite{VW}) , the average number of fixed points of a finite group acting on a finite set is the number of orbits of the action on the set.
-For $GL(n,q)$ acting on $V$, there are two such orbits, consisting of the zero vector and the set of non-zero vectors.
-Thus \beas 1 + \sum_{n \geq 1} \frac{u^n}{|GL(n,q)|} \sum_{\alpha \in GL(n,q)} q^{l(\lambda_{z-1}(\alpha))} = 1 + \sum_{n \geq 1} 2u^n = \frac{1+u}{1-u}. \enas
+Indeed, by the theory of rational canonical forms, $q^{l(\lambda _{z-1}(\alpha))}$ is the number of fixed points of $\alpha$ in its action on the underlying $n$ dimensional vector space $V$.
+By Burnside's lemma (page 95 of \cite{VW}), the average number of fixed points of a finite group acting on a finite set is the number of orbits of the action on the set.
+For $\operatorname{GL}(n,q)$ acting on $V$, there are two such orbits, consisting of the zero vector and the set of nonzero vectors.
+Thus,